Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 The first thing you'll need to do is assign a second wan interface.
 If you already configured one, you can skip this step.
 Click on assign in the interfaces menu.
 Then click the plus symbol labeled add and select the mac address of the interface you want to use.
 If there is only one unassigned interface it will be automatically selected.
 By default the interface will be named OPT1.
 Your configuration should look like the screen shot on the right.

 After you have assigned the interface you need to enable it.
 Click on the interfaces menu then select the name of the second wan interface (OPT1).
 Check the box to enable the interface then select DHCP or static as the type.
 It's important to note that if your gateway does not respond to ICMP pings then you should set an alternate monitor IP such as google dns (220.127.116.11).

 Next click on routing found in the system menu.
 Verify that each of your WAN interfaces has a gateway assigned.
 If OPT1 doesn't have a gateway check the DHCP or static ip configuration before moving on.

-The final step is to edit the default LAN rule so outbound traffic will pass through the load balancer.
-To do this click on rules under the firewall menu.
-Then edit the rule with a source of 'LAN net', change the gateway to LoadBalance, or the name you assigned the gateway group earlier.
+The final step is to edit the default LAN rule so that outbound traffic will pass through the load balancer.
+To do this, click on rules under the firewall menu.
+Then edit the rule with a source of 'LAN net,' change the gateway to LoadBalance, or the name you assigned the gateway group earlier.